 The daily access fee is 17NIS (23Nis on Saturdays and public holidays), and the weekly access fee is 70NIS.

 So, for example, two and a half hours bike rental in Tel Aviv would cost you the access fee of 17NIS plus 32NIS.

 Read the website of tel-o-fun carefully to find out about penalties when returning a bike late or damaged.

 10. Israeli trains

-Israel’s train system is good in terms of service, efficiency and cleanliness but it is extremely limited and cannot get you to many places.
+Israel’s train system is sound in terms of service, efficiency, and cleanliness, but it is constrained and cannot get you to many places.

 If you haven’t rented a car, you might consider using the train system to get you from Tel Aviv to Acre or Nahariyya (the most northerly point on the train line) and then continue exploring the north of Israel by bus.

-The same goes for the south, take the train to its most southerly station – Be’er Sheva and continue from there by bus to the Dead Sea or Eilat.
+The same goes for the south; take the train to its most southerly station – Be’er Sheva- and continue by bus to the Dead Sea or Eilat.
 This will save you time and money.

 The train system is also a good option if you are going to Haifa for the day.

 Sherut buses are minivans that act as shared taxis running on regular bus routes in the city and between the main cities from the central bus stations.